 Mardi Gras decorations are all about going over the top.
 Pretty much anything goes when it comes to Mardi Gras decorations…as long as they highlight the colors purple, gold, and green!

-As you can see in the video, my friend Jen went crazy (in a good way) with this garland.
+As you can see in the video, my friend Jen went crazy (in the best way) with this garland.
 It’s got bows, balls, and giant beads to create a one-of-a-kind masterpiece that I’m thrilled to see every time I come home during the season.

-I particularly like doing Mardi Gras garlands because you can easily stock up on garland inexpensively after the holidays.
-Make sure to stock up on bows and other goodies too!
+I particularly like doing Mardi Gras garlands because you can easily stock up on cheap garland bases after the holidays.
+That will help you build up your inventory AND maximize profits too!
+Make sure to stock up on bows and other goodies!

 I’ve put a list together of some Mardi Gras decor ideas for when you want to get into the festive holiday spirit.
-Remember: the bigger and brighter it is, the better!
+Don’t leave any part of your home untouched.
+Remember, the bigger and brighter it is, the better!

 - Mardi Gras garland